Skip to main content

 Written by Support

-If your Droplet is reporting water flow even when no fixtures are on, it may be detecting background “noise” or "phantom flows" in your pipe.
+If your Droplet is reporting water flow even when no fixtures are on, it may be detecting background noise in your pipe.
 This is usually harmless and can be improved with a few simple adjustments.

 🧠 Common Causes